KonduitAI/konduit-serving/ADRs/0005-Packaging_System_Design.md

 **Proposal Overview**

 This proposal has a number of parts:
-1. A build tool (on top of Maven, via pom.xml generation) that utilizes a configuration format to actually perform the required build
+1. A build tool (on top of Gradle, via build.gradle.kts generation) that utilizes a configuration format to actually perform the required build
 2. A Konduit Serving build configuration format
 3. UI and command line tools for creating a build configuration for user's Pipeline (and then if necessary triggering a build based on the generated build configuration file)
 4. A system for packaging custom Java code and dependencies

 Note that for usability, where possible we'll make it so the user doesn't have to be aware of the build configuration file - for example, a simple CLI might be used to configure and execute a build.
 The CLI would generate the configuration, and pass it to the build tool, without the user being aware of the configuration file.
 However, for advanced users and use cases (such as system administrators, devops, etc) we will allow the configuration file to be written or modified directly, outside of the CLI/UI workflows that most users will use.

 ### Part 1 - Build Tool